Licensure Renewal

 How do I update my e-mail or mailing address on my license?

 It is the responsibility of each licensee to notify IDFPR of any change of mailing and e-mail addresses.
-Failure to receive a renewal form from IDFPR shall not constitute an excuse for failure to pay the renewal fee or to renew one's license.
+Failure to receive a renewal form from IDFPR does not constitute an excuse for failure to pay the renewal fee or to renew one's license.

 If you have an account in the IDFPR Online Services Portal, sign into your account and go to Online Services, then Account Information to update your mailing address (Address Change) and/or e-mail address (Update My Contact Info).